This Gothic church remains unfinished up to this day – but its ornamentation and harmonious build is worth admiration.

 At the first half of the 19th-century cathedral was is a very poor condition.
 There were lengthy restoration works in 1839 – 1913, with many parts rebuilt anew.
 Unfortunately, many details were "adjusted" as the restorers from the 19th century found it necessary, thus losing medieval details.

 The structure remains unfinished, with assymetrical facade.
 It represents all flavours of Gothic architecture.

-Interesting feature is the unusual color of the building stone (Varreddes stone) of the cathedral.
-Unfortunately the quality of this build stone is not that high and the erosion of Varreddes stone is one important reason why in the 19th century the building was in dire condition.
+An interesting feature is the unusual color of the building stone (Varreddes stone) of the cathedral.
+Unfortunately, the quality of this build stone is not that high and the erosion of Varreddes stone is one important reason why in the 19th century the building was in dire condition.

 Meaux cathedral is not the largest Gothic cathedral in France.
 The nave of vaults is 31 (some sources mention 33 m) high.
 Northern tower (built in 1540) is 60 m high.
-Southern tower (so called black tower) was built as a temporary wooden structure in 1460… but, oh… it has been so lasting.
+Southern tower (so-called black tower) was built as a temporary wooden structure in 1460… but, oh… it has been so lasting.
 Length of the interior – 85 m.
-Unusual feature is the impressive height of the vaults of aisles – roughly 15 m.
+An unusual feature is the impressive height of the vaults of aisles – roughly 15 m.

-Nave of cathedral is comparatively short, with five bays.
+Nave of the cathedral is comparatively short, with five bays.

 The great west facade has three monumental portals which were made in the second half of the 14th century – early 16th century.

 The sculptures which adorn the central portal, are dedicated to the Last Judgement.
 Nearby are very interesting sculptural groups, f.e. showing how the dead are resurrected and are heading towards the hell or heaven.
 Hell (which always is more interesting to look at… from a safe distance) is represented by a pot with sinners in it.

 Tympanum of the left portal is dedicated to the life of St. John the Baptist, right portal – to the life of the Virgin Mary.